 This circuit is fun to play with, but inevitably some people will it seriously, especially if they like what they hear.
 There will be plenty of people who won't care for the effect, and that's perfectly OK.

-I'm giving these away, so no whining.
+I'm giving these things away, so no whining.

-A few comments:

-1 Remember to reverse the phase on the speaker connections to the amplifier.
-You don't have to though - it would also give you a chance to hear the positive phase 2nd harmonic.
+Remember the Following:

-2 There is an optimal level for this circuit, at outputs of about 1 volt or less, otherwise the distortion will get actually excessive, assuming that it isn't already.
-You'll know when that is, but figure on amplifiers with 20+ dB of gain and normal listening levels.

-3 This circuit is designed around regular solid state power amps, the kind most people have.
+- 1 When you build this, do not depend on the clarity of the color bands on the resistors measure each one with an ohmmeter. - 2 Triple check before soldering.
+Watch the polarities of caps and transistors and supply. - 3 It's hard to break this circuit, but keep in mind that it has a thump at turn-on and turn-off. - 4 There is an optimal level for this circuit, at outputs of about 1 volt or less, otherwise the distortion will get actually excessive, assuming that it isn't already.
+You'll know when that is, but with 20+ dB of amplifier gain and normal listening levels, you should be fine. - 5 Remember to reverse the phase on the speaker connections to the amplifier.
+You don't have to though it would also give you a chance to hear the positive phase 2nd harmonic. - 6 This circuit is designed around regular solid state power amps, the kind most people have.
 I personally think that this is a trick best played only once in the audio chain, so if you already have a SET amp or some other component with lots of 2nd harmonic, you want to temper your expectations when used with this also.
-Or maybe you want to hear what your SET sound like with the 2nd harmonic cancelled.....

-4 It tends to sound best when presented by fairly simple audio material at levels your neighbors don't complain about.
-Massive orchestras and large choral performances at high levels can get congested when the 2nd harmonic is high.
+Or maybe you want to hear what your SET sound like with the 2nd harmonic cancelled...... - 7 It tends to sound best when presented by fairly simple audio material at levels your neighbors don't complain about.
+Massive orchestras and large choral performances at high levels can get congested when the 2nd harmonic is high. - 8 Have fun. - (c) 2019 Nelson Pass

-5 It's hard to break this circuit, but keep in mind that it has a big thump at turn-on and turn-off.

-6 And this is what you'll be missing if you don't come to BAF 2018 -

-(c) 2018 Nelson Pass